-- 6.1 In accordance with regulation 100(7) and (8), a building owner must provide annual proof in the appropriate form to the relevant council that maintenance and testing have been carried out on all essential safety provisions installed in the building and that - - (a) there are no outstanding defects or failures reducing the effectiveness of the essential safety provisions and they are continuing to perform to a standard no less that the standard they were originally required to achieve; or - (b) any outstanding defects or failures from a previous year identified by the person or contractor responsible for carrying out the maintenance and testing that may have affected the effectiveness of the essential safety provisions have been rectified or are in the process of being rectified; or are in the process of being rectified.
+6.1 In accordance with regulation 94(10) and (11), a building owner must provide annual proof in the appropriate form to the relevant council that maintenance and testing have been carried out on all ESPs in or for the building and that-

-(c) any current outstanding defects or failures identified by the person or contractor responsible for carrying out the maintenance and testing that may affect the effectiveness of the essential safety provisions are in the process of being rectified; or

-- 6.3 The Chief Executive has determined that the appropriate form for providing annual proof of the maintenance, testing and performance of essential safety provisions (ESPs) is that published as Form 3 ESP maintenance verification on the SA Planning Portal. - 6.4 A Form 3 is not required to be submitted to council for the following buildings unless the building has been the subject of a notice under section 157 of the Act, or the essential safety provisions have been installed under a condition arising from a variance with the performance requirements of the Building Code- - (a) a Class 1b building; or - (b) a class 3, 4, 5, 6, 7, 8, or 9b building that does not have a rise in storeys exceeding 2, and does not have a floor area exceeding 500 m2.
+- (a) there are no outstanding critical defects (as defined in AS 1851) that could render the ESPs inoperative and they are continuing to perform to a standard no less than the standard they were originally required to achieve; or - (b) any outstanding critical defects (as defined in AS 1851) identified by the person or contractor responsible for carrying out the maintenance and testing rendering the ESP inoperative have been rectified or are in the process of being rectified; and/or - (c) any non-critical defects and non-conformances (as defined in AS 1851) identified by the person or contractor responsible for carrying out the maintenance and testing are in the process of being remedied. - 6.2 The Chief Executive has determined that the appropriate form for providing annual proof of the maintenance, testing and performance of ESPs is that published as Form 3 ESP maintenance verification on the SA Planning Portal. - 6.3 A Form 3 is not required to be submitted to council for the following buildings unless the building has been the subject of a notice under section 157 of the Act, or the ESPs have been installed under a condition arising from a variance with the performance requirements of the Building Code- - (a) a Class 1b building; or - (b) a class 3, 4, 5, 6, 7, 8, or 9b building that does not have a rise in storeys exceeding 2, and does not have a floor area exceeding 500 m.